 Devil's Porridge Museum - 7.6 miles (Museum)

 Burgh-by-Sands, St Michael's Church - 8.4 miles (Historic Church)

-Nearest Accommodation to Newton Arlosh, St John's Church:
+Nearest Holiday Cottages to Newton Arlosh, St John's Church: